 Sauerkraut contains beneficial probiotics (important for good digestive health), is a source of fibre, vitamins and minerals.
 It is also naturally low in calories.

 It contains, however, a lot of salt.
 This in itself is not a great thing but you can also use it to your advantage.
-You simply won't need to add much salt to your chicken sauerkraut recipe!
+You simply won't need to add much salt to your chicken sauerkraut casserole!

-Sauerkraut casserole ingredients
+Sauerkraut casserole ingredients and substitutions

 - Sauerkraut.
 See below for more details.